Home » 10 New Florida Laws (2025) That Will Change Life for Floridians

 • Stay informed about the implementation of these laws by social media platforms and how they may affect your family.

-Old VS New Rules For Social Media Use for Minors
+Old vs. New Rules for Social Media Use for Minors

 Aspect Old Rules (Before HB 3) New Rules (After HB 3)